 To date, the Company's proprietary technology platform, DOS47 has yielded two new drug product candidates, L-DOS47 and V-DOS47.
-L-DOS47 is currently under clinical study for the treatment of NSCLC.
-L-DOS47 has completed extensive preclinical testing and manufacturing development, following which, regulatory approvals to conduct a Phase I/II clinical trial In Poland and a Phase I study in the U.S. were obtained.
-V-DOS47 has been licensed to the Company's wholly owned Polish subsidiary for preclinical and clinical development.
+L-DOS47 is currently under clinical study for the treatment of non-small cell lung cancer ("NSCLC") and previously treated advanced pancreatic cancer.
+L-DOS47 has completed extensive preclinical testing and manufacturing development, following which, regulatory approvals to conduct a Phase I/II clinical trial In Poland and a Phase I study in the U.S. in the NSCLC were obtained.
+In August 2019, the Company also received approval to conduct a Phase Ib/II combination study in patients with previously treated advanced pancreatic cancer.
+V-DOS47 has been licensed to the Company's Polish subsidiary for preclinical and clinical development.
 The V-DOS47 drug candidate uses the Company's proprietary DOS47 technology conjugated to anti-VEGFR2 antibody targeting a wide range of cancers.